 What not to include on your CV

-It sounds obvious but do not include anything that is not relevant to the job you’re applying for.
-Also, do not include any personal information such as home address, DOB and personal social media links (unless it’s LinkedIn or pertinent to the job you’re applying for).
+It sounds obvious but does not include anything that is not relevant to the job you’re applying for.
+Also, do not include any personal information such as home address, DOB and, personal social media links (unless it’s LinkedIn or pertinent to the job you’re applying for).
 You’re not required to put your photo on your CV either – I highly recommend against doing this.

 How to use LinkedIn to amplify your CV

 LinkedIn is a vital tool for most professionals, with over 570 million users worldwide and it’s vital for connecting with relevant contacts, and building your personal brand via your networks.
 In 2019, it was reported that 35% of people were hired as a result of one of their connections.
 Therefore, it is very important to accommodate your CV with a strong and up to date LinkedIn profile.